adamaviv/ic220-s19/units/unit_04.md

 properties, and methods of distributing and rearranging factors in equations.
 These typically take the form of traditional arithmetic/algebra, but not always quite the same way.

+### Order of Operations

+1. Parenthesis
+2. Not/Inverse
+3. And
+4. OR

 ### Identity Law